E. 29th AVENUE TOWN CENTER

 With over 20 employees, the hospital offers wellness, health care, dental, ultrasound and surgical services, affordable microchipping, in-house lab testing, an in-house pharmacy, and end of life planning, all in one friendly location.

-With Stapleton being such a pet-friendly community, there was little doubt Smith would open her practice there.
+With this community being such a pet-friendly community, there was little doubt Smith would open her practice there.

 “I have watched this very well planned community from the beginning and love that I feel a part of that, Smith says.
 “I also enjoy my ½ mile commute to work!!
 No extra driving or traffic is a lovely perk.”